Nothing Compares 2 U: Ireland chart history

-"Nothing Compares 2 U" entered the Irish singles chart on 11 January 1990, reaching number one two weeks later.
+"Nothing Compares 2 U" entered the Irish singles chart on January 11, 1990, reaching number one two weeks later.
 After a six-week run at the top, Sinéad O'Connor was replaced by "Love Shack" by the B-52's.
-The song left the chart on 29 March, after twelve weeks.
+The song left the chart on March 29, after twelve weeks.

 UK chart history

-In the UK Top 100 chart dated 20 January 1990, the single entered at number 30, then rocketed to number three, then to number one, where it stayed for four weeks, holding off a twin challenge from dance acts Technotronic and Black Box.
-The single slipped to number two in the chart dated 3 March, replaced at the top by "Dub Be Good to Me" by Beats International.
+In the UK Top 100 chart dated January 20, 1990, the single entered at number 30, then rocketed to number three, then to number one, where it stayed for four weeks, holding off a twin challenge from dance acts Technotronic and Black Box.
+The single slipped to number two in the chart dated March 3, replaced at the top by "Dub Be Good to Me" by Beats International.
 "Nothing Compares 2 U" completed its twelve-week run within the UK Top 40 in early April.
 "Nothing Compares 2 U" was Britain's biggest-selling new recording of 1990, ranking number two in the year-end chart behind a re-release of the Righteous Brothers' 1965 hit "Unchained Melody".

 US chart history

-The single entered the Top 40 of the Billboard Hot 100 at number 33, in the issue dated 24 March 1990.
-"Nothing Compares 2 U" rose steadily over the next four weeks – no doubt bolstered by the increasing exposure of the song's video on MTV – before reaching number one in the issue dated 21 April.
+The single entered the Top 40 of the Billboard Hot 100 at number 33, in the issue dated March 24, 1990.
+"Nothing Compares 2 U" rose steadily over the next four weeks – no doubt bolstered by the increasing exposure of the song's video on MTV – before reaching number one in the issue dated April 21.
 The single took just six weeks to reach number one – tied with Madonna's "Vogue" and New Kids on the Block's "Step by Step" as the year's fastest climber to the top.
 It spent four weeks at number one, as it did in the UK, with Jane Child's "Don't Wanna Fall in Love" and Calloway's "I Wanna Be Rich" stuck at number two.
-Madonna's "Vogue" replaced it at number one.
+Madonna's "Vogue" replaced "Nothing Compares 2 U" at number one.
 The single spent ten weeks in the Top Ten – one of only four 1990 releases to do so – and finished its 15-week run in the US Top 40 in late June.